nskarns/ivb-2024-website/README.md

 ## Development Process

 The creation of this website used HTML and CSS to create the main design of the website.
-In order to show the current members that are online in their Discord, I used Python and Flask to access Discord's API to return a list of people who were online.
+In order to show who is currently online in this group's discord, I have created a Discord Bot that is in the server that will send information on every member to [discord-bot.py](https://github.com/nskarns/ivb-2024-website/blob/main/static/member-grabber/discord-bot.py).
+Once recieved, it'll filter out every person who is offline and create a new list of people who are online.
 From there, I used JavaScript to show generate the HTML that would allow the user on page to see who is currently online.

 ## Code Explanations